Miscellaneous - Wood finishing

 photo source: emag.ro

-• No VOC emissions - less than 1g organic solvents/paint
+• No VOC emissions - less than 1g organic solvents/l paint

-• Minimum content - between 1 and 3 g organic solvents/l paint
+• Minimum content - 1 to 3 g organic solvents/l paint

-• Low content - between 3 and 30 g organic solvents/l paint
+• Low - between 3 and 30 g organic solvents/l paint

-Accumulation of volatile organic compound emissions indoors can lead to irritation of the eyes, throat or nose, headaches, dizziness and vomiting, respiratory problems.
-If you have used products containing solvents and experience such symptoms, air out your home thoroughly and remove the source.
-A good help in purifying the air are houseplants.
-Long-term exposure to these substances (living in such an environment all the time) can damage the nervous system or more serious problems can occur.
+The accumulation of volatile organic compound emissions inside the home can lead to irritation of the eyes, throat or nose, headaches, dizziness and vomiting, and breathing problems.
+If you have used products containing solvents and experience such symptoms, ventilate your home thoroughly and remove the source.
+A good air purifier is house plants.
+Long-term exposure to these substances (living permanently in such an environment) can damage the nervous system or more serious problems can occur.

-This is also the reason why we recommend whenever possible using natural products, ecological, of those water-based when you want to repaint old furniture or have another kind of house project.
-In the factory the use of solvent-based products is controlled (withspray booths,finishing linesgas masks and protective equipment), which is almost impossible at home.
-Don't cut corners by buying cheap products with little or no information on the label, as they can damage your health.
-This saving can be painfully felt after a while.
+This is also why we recommend whenever possible using natural products, ecological, of those water-based when you want to repaint your old furniture or have a different kind of home project.
+In the factory the use of solvent-based products is controlled (with spray boothsfinishing lines, gas masks and protective gear), which is almost impossible at home.
+Don't save money by taking cheap products with little or no information on the label, as they can damage your health.
+These savings can be sorely felt after a while.
 Often the price differences are not even so great as to justify choosing a harmful product.

-I hope you find this information useful and that it helps you stay healthy.
+I hope this information is useful and helps you stay healthy.

 About the author